alena-zayts/LLMs_for_integers_addition/README.md

 and thereby generate an answer ytest.

 #### Prompting
-My prompt consists of 4 examples of the task of addition of two numbers (both positive, first negative and second positive, first positive and second negative, both negative) with their code solutions and the target task question.
+My prompt consists of 4 examples of the task of addition of two numbers (both positive, first negative and second positive, first positive and second negative, both negative) with their code solutions, and the target task question.
 For example, if we need to add 2 and 3 then the prompt would be:

 ```